Brigham Young: Governor of Utah Territory

-The Utah Territory was created by Congress as part of the Compromise of 1850, and as colonizer and founder of Salt Lake City, Young was appointed the territory's first governor and superintendent of American Indian affairs by President Millard Fillmore on February 3, 1851.
-He was sworn in by Justice Daniel H. Wells for a salary of $1,500 a year, and named as superintendent of Indian Affairs for an additional $1,000.
-During his time as governor, Young directed the establishment of settlements throughout present-day Utah, Idaho, Arizona, Nevada, California and parts of southern Colorado and northern Mexico.
-Under his direction, the Mormons built roads and bridges, forts, irrigation projects; established public welfare; organized a militia; issued a "selective extermination" order against male Timpanogos and after a series of wars eventually made peace with the Native Americans.
+The Utah Territory was created by Congress as part of the Compromise of 1850.
+As founder of Salt Lake City, Young was appointed the territory's first governor and superintendent of American Indian affairs by President Millard Fillmore on February 3, 1851.
+He was sworn in by Justice Daniel H. Wells for a salary of $1,500 a year and named as superintendent of Indian Affairs for an additional $1,000.
+During his time as governor, Young directed the establishment of settlements throughout present-day Utah, Idaho, Arizona, Nevada, California, and parts of southern Colorado and northern Mexico.
+Under his direction, the Mormons built roads, bridges, forts, and irrigation projects; established public welfare; organized a militia; issued a "selective extermination" order against male Timpanogos; and after a series of wars, eventually made peace with the Native Americans.
 Young was also one of the first to subscribe to Union Pacific stock, for the construction of the First transcontinental railroad.
 He also authorized the construction of the Utah Central railroad line, which connected Salt Lake City to the Union Pacific transcontinental railroad.
 Young organized the first Utah Territorial Legislature and established Fillmore as the territory's first capital.

-Young established a gold mint in 1849 and called for the minting of coins using gold dust which had been accumulated from travelers during the Gold Rush.
+Young established a gold mint in 1849 and called for the minting of coins using gold dust that had been accumulated from travelers during the Gold Rush.
 The mint was closed in 1861 by Alfred Cumming, gubernatorial successor to Young.
 Young also organized a board of regents to establish a university in the Salt Lake Valley.
 It was established on February 28, 1850, as the University of Deseret; its name was eventually changed to the University of Utah.
 In 1849, Young arranged for a printing press to be brought to the Salt Lake Valley, which was later used to print the Deseret News periodical.

 In 1851, Young and several federal officials—including territorial Secretary Broughton Harris—became unable to work cooperatively.
 Within months, Harris and the others departed their Utah appointments without replacements being named, and their posts remained unfilled for the next two years.
 These individuals later became known as the Runaway Officials of 1851.

-Young supported slavery and its expansion into Utah, and led the efforts to legalize and regulate slavery in the 1852 Act in Relation to Service, based on his beliefs on slavery.
+Young supported slavery and its expansion into Utah and led the efforts to legalize and regulate slavery in the 1852 Act in Relation to Service, based on his beliefs on slavery.
 Young said in an 1852 speech, "In as much as we believe in the Bible ... we must believe in slavery.
 This colored race have been subjected to severe curses ... which they have brought upon themselves."
 Seven years later in 1859, Young stated in an interview with the New York Tribune that he considered slavery a "divine institution ... not to be abolished".

 In 1856, Young organized an efficient mail service known as the Brigham Young Express and Carrying Company, which transported mail and passengers between Missouri and California.
-In 1858, following the events of the Utah War, he stepped down to his gubernatorial successor, Alfred Cumming.
+In 1858, following the events of the Utah War and Mountain Meadows Massacre, he stepped down to his gubernatorial successor, Alfred Cumming.